add2cal/docs/src/api/miscellaneous.md

 GET /ics/:prokey
 ```

-Providing the proKey of the respective event, you can get the body for the ics file.
+Providing the prokey of the respective event, you can get the body for the ics file.

 Use this to create the ics file on your side without relying on any auto-generation on our side (which would result in an ics file, placed on a public storage).